WendySpark/mobile-tow-booking-system/README.md

 # Mobile Tow Booking System

-A Flutter + Firebase prototype built for **CSE6214 Software Engineering Fundamentals** (Tutorial T14L, Dr Patrick) — assigned title *"Mobile Tow Booking System."* Covers the brief's three modules (**Admin, User, Insurance Agent**) as one app that branches by role after login, and all of its key
+A Flutter + Firebase prototype built for *"Mobile Tow Booking System."* Covers the brief's three modules (**Admin, User, Insurance Agent**) as one app that branches by role after login, and all of its key
 processes: registration & authentication for Users and Insurance Agents, a